coohom/cloud-docs/src/user_manual.md

 After successful login, you will enter the EUS homepage-Scene Management.

-1. You can create simulation task with click here.
+1. click here to create a new simulation task.

 ![Manage Scene](images/task_entry.png)